The best hotels in Debrecen

 For longer stays, Obester Hotel is the hidden underdog.
 It's in City Center at $115-160/night, has a solid 8.0 rating, and the location on Arany János utca keeps you close to the main commercial streets without the premium price of Kossuth tér.
 It's the one we'd pick if the company card has a limit.

-Debrecen's best neighborhoods
+Debrecen's best hotel regions

 City Center is where most first-timers should stay.
 It puts you on Piac utca within minutes, close to the Great Reformed Church and the main tram line.
 Nagyerdő is the smarter pick if you're here for the spa scene or traveling with kids.